 The plane is the most convenient and fastest way for travelers.
 The largest airport in the Southwest is Can Tho Airport.
 You can go to Can Tho airport and take a passenger bus to other provinces in Mekong Delta.

-You can go to Western Bus Station (address: 395 Kinh Duong Vuong, An Lac ward, Binh Tan district, Ho Chi Minh city), then buy tickets to get to many Western provinces.
+You can go to Western Bus Station (address: 395 Kinh Duong Vuong, An Lac Ward, Binh Tan District, Ho Chi Minh city), then buy tickets to get to many Western provinces.

-If you depart from Saigon, you can choose a vehicle as a motorbike because traveling by motorbike will have the advantage of itineraries and time that you can explore any places you want throughout the journey.
+If you depart from Saigon, you can choose a vehicle like a motorbike because traveling by motorbike will have the advantage of itineraries and time that you can explore any places you want throughout the journey.
 Almost Mekong Delta attractions are in the countryside, so the road will not too easy.
-Besides using map, you can ask the local people, drivers, or motorbike taxi drivers, etc for direction.
+Besides using the map, you can ask the local people, drivers, or motorbike taxi drivers, etc for direction.
 There is one more disadvantage of traveling to Mekong Delta by motorbike that you need to bring along your vehicle when transferring on the river.

 Tram Chim National Park

 Traveling to Mekong Delta river, going by boat is obvious.
-Because you go there alone, you should ask the host in your accommodation or local people to buy boat ticket.
+Because you go there alone, you should ask the host in your accommodation or local people to buy a boat ticket.
 You will have a chance to go along the canals to explore rice fields, fish farms, floating houses, melaleuca forest, bird sanctuary, or many islands and orchards, etc.

 Where to stay

 Traveling to the Mekong, you will have to move a lot, so if you want to save money, you just need to find a place to sleep at night and store your luggage when you explore the attractions of Mekong Delta.
-Many cities of Mekong have various hotels and hostels for you to choose with full of necessary facilities at an affordable price.
+Many cities of Mekong have various hotels and hostels for you to choose from full of necessary facilities at an affordable price.

 Moreover, in order to make your trip to be more interesting, you should ask to stay at the resident's house in the form of a homestay.
 You will have the opportunity to eat with the host family and work with them to better understand the personality, people, and customs here.